 A surviving spouse’s dependency upon the deceased may come to an end because of the potential remarriage of the survivor or the possibility that the spouses may have eventually divorced.
 The probability of these events can be taken into account using generally-available data from Statistics Canada.
 Most courts take these factors into account, but they are largely unwilling to find that remarriage would completely eliminate all dependency on the decreased spouse.
 Therefore, courts have normally only reduced dependency awards by nominal amounts to take these possibilities into account.

-When awarding damages to a dependent child, courts have taken the approach that the child’s dependency on her or his parents ends when she or he reaches the age of majority.
+When awarding damages to a dependent child, courts have taken the approach that the child’s dependency on his or her parents ends when the child reaches the age of majority.
 There are two exceptions to this general approach.
 The first is where parents financially support the post-secondary education of a child.
 The second is where the children expect to receive valuable services (such as childcare) from their parents.
 These two exceptions may lengthen the duration of dependency.
 The plaintiffs will have to lead evidence to prove that they were likely to receive these benefits.

 In certain cases, the deceased’s children may claim for a loss of inheritance.
 This means those children can be awarded dependency damages up to a certain age, and then a loss of inheritance claim beyond that point.
-In order to receive loss of inheritance damages, children must provide evidence establishing that the deceased had a pattern of income and savings that would have resulted in a significant estate remaining at the end of what would have been the deceased’s natural lifespan (Panghali v.
-Panghali).
+In order to receive loss of inheritance damages, children must provide evidence establishing that the deceased had a pattern of income and savings that would have resulted in a significant estate remaining at the end of what would have been the deceased’s natural lifespan.

-Claimants must also prove that they will likely inherit the deceased’s estate (or would have inherited it, but for the untimely death).
+Claimants must also prove that they would have likely inherited the deceased’s estate, but for the untimely death.
 In the recent case of Higgins v.
 Arseneau, the New Brunswick Court of Appeal rejected such a claim, holding that the likelihood the claimants would have inherited the estate was “vanishingly small”, since the estate had been set aside in trust for a young disabled family member and could only be collected by the claimants if the disabled family member predeceased them.